gilt/tech-blog/_posts/2016-06-24-restful-api-design-principles.md

 ## Status Codes

-A respond from the server could have no content, however, each response MUST contain a **status code**.
+A response from the server could have no content, however, each response MUST contain a **status code**.
-* ```200 OK``` : The resource that client asked is successfully returned. *And also, the request caused 200 is idempotent.*
+* ```200 OK```\* : The resource that client asked is successfully returned.
 * ```201 CREATED``` : Client has successfully created or updated a resource.
 * ```202 ACCEPTED``` : The request has been accepted but the server chooses to process it later.
 * ```204 NO CONTENT``` : The resource has been successfully deleted.
-* ```400 INVALID REQUEST``` : There is some error in the request sent by the client.
-And the server hasn't done anything with the request.  *And also, the request caused 400 is idempotent.*
+* ```400 INVALID REQUEST```\* : There is some error in the request sent by the client.
+And the server hasn't done anything with the request.
 * ```401 UNAUTHORIZED``` : The client has not been authorized, which typically means the server cannot identify the client.
 * ```403 FORBIDDEN``` : The client has been authorized (opposite to 401), but the client doesn't have the access to requested resource.
-* ```404 NOT FOUND``` : The resource requested by the client doesn't exist.
-And the server hasn't done anything with the request. *And also, the request caused 404 is idempotent.*
+* ```404 NOT FOUND```\* : The resource requested by the client doesn't exist.
+And the server hasn't done anything with the request.
 * ```406 NOT ACCEPTABLE``` : The data format listed in the "Accept" HTTP header is not acceptable by the server. e.g. The client requires JSON but the server could only serve XML.
 * ```410 GONE``` : The resource requested by the client is deleted permanently.
 * ```500 INTERNAL SERVER ERROR``` : The server encountered some errors while processing the request, and *the client cannot make any assumption about whether the request has been processed successfully or not.*

+\* If one of these responses is returned, then the corresponding request is idempotent.
+Namely, the same request could be sent multiple times without having any impact on the resource.

 ## Error Handling